gkgaurav31/spring/23-dynamic-pages-thymeleaf.md

 ### USING PATH VARIABLES

-When the page you write depends on only one or two values that are the core of the end result, it’s better to write them directly in the path to make the request easier to read.
+When the page you write depends on only one or two values that are the core of the end result, it's better to write them directly in the path to make the request easier to read.
 The URL is also easier to find when you bookmark it in your browser and easier to index with a search engine.
 If there are many parameters which need to be passed, it would be better to use query parameters.

 Here's an example: